If you set up Find My for your missing Mac

 - Change your Apple ID password to prevent anyone from accessing your iCloud data or using other services (such as iMessage or iTunes) from your Mac.

-- Change your passwords for other accounts you use with your Mac, including email addresses, bank accounts and social media sites, such as Facebook or Twitter.
+- Change your passwords for other accounts you use with your Mac, including email, banking, and social media sites like Facebook or Twitter.

 If you can't unlock your Mac

-After you've located your Mac, you can unlock it by entering the passcode that you created when you locked it with Find My.
+After you locate your Mac, you can unlock it by entering the passcode that you created when you locked it with Find My.

 If you can't remember that passcode, you have three options: